Documentation

 To enable the Change Detection feature:

-1. Navigate to your probe settings.
+1. Go to your probe settings.

 2. Check the Enable Change Detection option.